Tarragona in low season: a slower weekend by the sea

 For travellers looking for something that goes beyond sightseeing, a calçotada offers exactly that.
 It’s messy and delicious - the kind of food tradition you’ll remember.

 One of the joys of visiting Tarragona in low season is seeing how the city belongs to its residents rather than to crowds of visitors.
-Everyday life carries on at a slower pace, and it’s here (in markets, cafés, and on the streets) that you catch the real rhythm of the place.
+Everyday life carries on at a slower pace, and it’s here (in markets, cafés, and on the streets) that you catch the real sense of the place.

 The best starting point is the Mercat Central de Tarragona, an Art Nouveau market hall built in 1915 that still anchors local life.
 Its colourful ironwork and glass façade hint at what’s inside: stalls piled high with fresh fruit, cheeses from nearby farms, and seafood that only hours earlier was pulled from the Mediterranean.
 In July, it can feel overwhelming to squeeze through the aisles shoulder-to-shoulder with day-trippers.
 But in February, you have time to pause at each counter, ask the cheesemonger about the difference between goat’s and sheep’s milk varieties, or sample a few local olives before deciding which ones to take home.
 Even if you’re not staying in an apartment, it’s worth picking up something portable (a wedge of cured cheese, a jar of honey, or a packet of artisan turrón) as a tangible taste of Tarragona to carry with you.